 The good news is that laser hair removal is relatively safe.
 That is, as long as you have it done by a licensed dermatologist or someone who has been trained in the procedure.
-At home laser hair removal kits tend to not be as effective, but it can also lead to a higher risk of side effects.
+At-home laser hair removal kits tend to not be as effective, but it can also lead to a higher risk of side effects.
 Therefore, we always recommend that you leave this work to the professionals.

 Remember that laser hair removal does not generally produce many long-term side effects, and a majority of the common side effects are just temporary.
-The reason for a majority of the side effects that come along with laser hair removal is the due to the heat of the laser.
+The reason for the majority of the side effects that come along with laser hair removal is due to the heat of the laser.
 This can lead to irritation of the skin, which is to be expected for a few days after the procedure.

 Laser Hair Removal Side Effect 1 – Skin Irritation

 The skin will likely get irritated since the procedure requires the lasers to actually zap the hair down to the follicle.
 The power behind the laser may not seem like much, but your skin is pretty sensitive.
 It shouldn’t be anything too major though.
 If you notice major skin irritation, make sure that you mention it to your dermatologist.
 Think of the irritation that comes along with having your hair plucked or waxed – this should be pretty similar.
 This will generally go away within a few hours after you have the procedure done.
 If it lasts longer, there may be a cause for concern.

 Laser Hair Removal Side Effect 2 – Pain or Swelling